Ahkshtar/UnityFS-Header-Eraser/README.md

 # UnityFS Header Eraser
-Used to remove header from certain Unity files.
+Used to remove header from certain Unity files.\n
-It will create a Read folder where it will move files that contain the tag UnityFS.
-It will also create a Log folder where it will display all results in a text file.
+It will create a Read folder where it will move files that contain the tag UnityFS.\n It will also create a Log folder where it will display all results in a text file.